-- 4.6 There are also options available to Members to increase the CTS contribution rate to higher amounts, possibly 30% or even 40%.
-This would result in correspondingly higher amounts of gross Council Tax being received but would also result in higher bad debts provision for non-payment and the possibility of further resources being required to help maintain collection levels. - 4.7 Previous experience shows that when a significant change in the level of support given takes place, there is a spike in the level of recovery action and also the amount that becomes outstanding.
-The last changes of this nature was between 2012 (the last year of the old CTB system) and 2013 (the first year of the new CTS system) when the minimum working age customer's Council Tax contribution increased from zero to 8.5% and 2014 when the contribution rate increased from 8.5% to 14%. - 4.8 The table below compares Fenland's in year Council Tax collection rate with the National average.
+- 4.6 Changing the CTS reduction for working age customers from 14% to 8.5% is forecast to increase CTS expenditure by £280,717, a gross cost to this Council of £45,055 (16.05%) per annum based on current numbers of CTS claimants. - 4.7 As increasing the contribution rate is likely to worsen collection rates as detailed above, reducing the contribution rate could result in an improvement in collection rates as well as increasing the ability to recover in year debt by deduction from DWP benefits.
+Consequently, taking these factors into account, the potential cost to this Council of reducing the CTS rate from 14% to 8.5% could be reduced by up to 50%, ie. £22,527 per annum. - 4.8 There are also options available to Members to increase the CTS contribution rate to higher amounts, possibly 30% or even 40%.
+This would result in correspondingly higher amounts of gross Council Tax being received but would also result in higher bad debts provision for non-payment and the possibility of further resources being required to help maintain collection levels. - 4.9 Previous experience shows that when a significant change in the level of support given takes place, there is a spike in the level of recovery action and also the amount that becomes outstanding.
+The last changes of this nature was between 2012 (the last year of the old CTB system) and 2013 (the first year of the new CTS system) when the minimum working age customer's Council Tax contribution increased from zero to 8.5% and 2014 when the contribution rate increased from 8.5% to 14%. - 4.10 The table below compares Fenland's in year Council Tax collection rate with the National average.